Carleslc/InMangaKindle/README.md

 Default screen resolution is for Kindle Paperwhite device profile.
 Use option --profile to change the profile to your device.

-- `python manga.py "one piece" --chapters 880..last --single` will download _One Piece_ chapters from 880 to the last chapter available and pack them into one single MOBI file
+- `python3 manga.py "one piece" --chapters 880..last --single` will download _One Piece_ chapters from 880 to the last chapter available and pack them into one single MOBI file

-- `python manga.py "one piece" --chapters 880..last --format PDF --single` will result in the same as above but in PDF instead MOBI
+- `python3 manga.py "one piece" --chapters 880..last --format PDF --single` will result in the same as above but in PDF instead MOBI

-- `python manga.py "shingeki no kyojin" --chapter last --format EPUB` will download the last chapter of _Shingeki no Kyojin_ as EPUB
+- `python3 manga.py "shingeki no kyojin" --chapter last --format EPUB` will download the last chapter of _Shingeki no Kyojin_ as EPUB

-- `python manga.py "dragon ball" --chapters "1, 2, 8..11"` will download chapters 1, 2, 8, 9, 10, 11 of _Dragon Ball_ as different MOBI files
+- `python3 manga.py "dragon ball" --chapters "1, 2, 8..11"` will download chapters 1, 2, 8, 9, 10, 11 of _Dragon Ball_ as different MOBI files

 ### Funcionalidades en desarrollo
 #### Features in development